 Originally completed in 1963, the interchange that connected visitors to the Milwaukee Zoo and people to the Regional Medical Center suffered from serious deterioration.
-The 56-year-old bridge could no longer safely accommodate the 350,000 vehicles crossing per day and its outdated design featured left- and right-hand entrance and exit ramps spaced too close together, contributing to crash rates between two and five times higher than the statewide average.
-The $986 million Zoo Interchange Core and Adjacent Arterial project was a collaborative between the Wisconsin Department of Transportation, the Federal Highway Administration, and the public to improve safety and the operations of the freeway.
-This project used a variety of innovative solutions and designs, including efforts to alleviate merging and weaving from the main thoroughfares via 3D modeling in the Zoo Interchange design.
+The 56-year-old interchange could no longer safely accommodate the 350,000 vehicle per day and its outdated design featured left- and right-hand entrance and exit ramps spaced too close together, contributing to crash rates between two and five times higher than the statewide average.
+The $986 million Zoo Interchange Core Adjacent Arterial project was a collaborative between the Wisconsin Department of Transportation, the Federal Highway Administration, and the public to improve safety and the operations of the freeway.
+This project used a variety of innovative solutions and designs, including 3D design and clash detection modeling.
 Throughout the design and construction process, the Wisconsin DOT kept the public informed and engaged.
-With these innovative design approaches, the agency minimized the construction impact on neighborhoods, while prioritizing safety and efficiency – ultimately improving access and increasing traffic flow across the bridge.
+With these innovative design approaches, the agency minimized the construction impact on neighborhoods, while prioritizing safety and efficiency – ultimately improving access and increasing traffic flow through the interchange.